tiarno/reachtim/content/articles/bottle.md

 First we need to view the data in a prepopulated form and then we need to update the database record with the changes made in the HTML client.

-We have  already written the Python code (the `person` and `update_person` functions), so we just need the HTML page.
-You might call the page `person_update.tpl`, and change the `@app.get(/<name>)` route to use it instead of the view-only template `person.tpl`.
+We already have the Python code (the `person` and `update_person` functions), so we just need to write the HTML page.
+You might call the page `person_update.tpl`, and change the `@app.get(/<name>)` route to use that instead of the view-only template `person.tpl` from before.

-This page displays the data just as the `person` template did, but now it is inside an HTML form.
+This page displays the data  but now inside an HTML form.
 We keep the `_id` value because we must have it in order to update the database.
 If we don't include the `_id` on the way back in to the database, our changed data will be added to the database as a new record instead of updating the original record.

     :::html
     <!doctype html>